killian-coder/learn-git/README.md

 # learn-git
-demo on how to use or learn git
+demo on how to use or learn git by Olivierjm